alexandernoblesse/differenceRpg/6 Health Wounds and Defense.md

 * **Defeat:** A character is defeated when their accumulated Wounds of one type equal their corresponding Resistance Attribute.
 * **Wound Progression:** The first Wound of a type is Minor, the second is Moderate, and the third and subsequent are Severe.

+> **GM Note: Narrative First Wounds**
+> The Wound tables provide a quick way to determine the consequences of being defeated in a conflict.
+However, the GM should always prioritize the narrative.
+If the event that caused a Wound strongly suggests a specific outcome (e.g., an arrow to the leg causing a movement penalty, or a public insult causing humiliation), the GM is encouraged to choose the most fitting Injury, Burden, or Trauma from the lists directly, rather than rolling randomly.

 ### 6.2 Health Pool Calculation
 * Max Vitality = `3 * Vigor`
 * Max Poise = `3 * Composure`